whatevery1says/resources/we1s_prospectus_short.md

   * [a.
 Mellon-Funded Next Stage of Project](#_Toc494665703)
   * [b.
 Diversity and Inclusion](#_Toc494665705)
   * [c.
 Expected Outcomes and Benefits](#_Toc494665706)

-_Cite this document:_ WhatEvery1Says Project.
-"The WhatEvery1Says (WE1S) Project: A Prospectus."
-10 Oct.
-2017. [http://we1s.ucsb.edu/we1s-prospectus/](http://we1s.ucsb.edu/we1s-prospectus/)

 ## <a id="_Toc494665687" name="_Toc494665687">I. Fact Sheet</a>